-INSTALLATION INSTRUCTIONS MODEL JP-V8 TWO BARREL THROTTLE BODY FUEL INJECTION ON AMERICAN MOTORS 304, 360 & 401 CID V-8 ENGINES USED IN JEEPS AND OTHER AMERICAN MOTORS VEHICLES
+INSTALLATION INSTRUCTIONS MODEL-JP-1 TWO BARREL THROTTLE BODY FUEL INJECTION ON JEEP 6 CYLINDER 258 CID IN-LINE ENGINES

-The HOWELL V-8 AMC EFI kit uses a new General Motors throttle body fuel injection unit from a 305 or 350 V-8 engine to replace your existing 2-barrel or 4-barrel carburetor.
-It is fitted to the stock V-8 intake manifold with an adaptor supplied in the kit, and controlled by a GM vehicle ECM (computer), using a coolant sensor, MAP (Manifold Absolute Pressure) sensor, and heated Oxygen sensor for input information.
-These components allow your Jeep, or other American Motors vehicles to operate at the correct air/fuel ratio for minimum emissions, best power, and good fuel economy.
+The HOWELL Jeep EFI kit uses a new General Motors throttle body fuel injection unit from the 4.3L V-6 engine to replace your existing Jeep carburetor.
+It is fitted to the stock Jeep intake manifold with an adaptor supplied in the kit, and controlled by a GM vehicle ECM (computer) using a coolant sensor, MAP (Manifold Absolute Pressure) sensor, and heated Oxygen sensor for input information.
+These components allow your Jeep to operate at the correct air/fuel ratio for minimum emissions, best power, and good fuel economy.
 This kit provides improved starting, both hot and cold, and immediate drive away without lengthy warm-ups.
 Off-road maneuverability is greatly improved by eliminating troublesome stalls due to flooding or fuel starvation.

-In addition to the above improvements, the TBI kit simplifies the under hood area by removing the AIR pump, many of the vacuum hoses, and vacuum controlled emission devices formerly required to meet emission standards with the OEM carburetor.
-These are no longer required due to the advanced engine control system capable of better pollution control, in effect you enhance durability due to the use of genuine GM late model components that have been developed and thoroughly tested by GM as OEM parts on the 305 and 350 V8 engines.
-With the JP-V8 EFI kit, your vehicle will meet all EPA guidelines and California Air Resources Board (CARB) requirements up through Model year 1981 by qualifying for CARB EO (Executive Order) D-452-1.
+In addition to the above improvements, the TBI kit simplifies the under hood area by removing many of the vacuum hoses and vacuum controlled emission devices formerly required to meet emission standards with the OEM carburetor.
+These are no longer required due to the advanced engine control system capable of better pollution control, in addition you enhance durability due to the use of genuine GM late model components that have been developed and thoroughly tested by GM as OEM parts on the 4.3L V-6 engine.
+With the JP-1 EFI kit, your Jeep will meet all EPA guidelines and California Air Resources Board (CARB) requirements up through Model year 1991 by qualifying for CARB EO (Executive Order) D-452.
 This makes it legal for distribution and installation in all 50 states.

-NOTE: TO BE FULLY EMISSION LEGAL, YOUR VEHICLE MUST HAVE A PROPERLY FUNCTIONING EGR VALVE, CANISTER AND PURGE SYSTEM, PCV VALVE, AND A CATALYTIC CONVERTER (IF IT WAS ORIGINALLY EQUIPPED WITH ONE).
-A VEHICLE SPEED SENSOR INCORPORATED INTO THE SPEEDOMETER DRIVE CABLE IS ALSO REQUIRED TO TRANSMIT VEHICLE SPEED INFORMATION TO THE ECM.
+NOTE: TO BE FULLY EMISSION LEGAL, YOUR JEEP MUST HAVE A PROPERLY FUNCTIONING CATALYTIC CONVERTOR, EGR VALVE, CANISTER AND PURGE SYSTEM, PCV VALVE, AND A VEHICLE SPEED SENSOR INCORPORATED INTO THE SPEEDOMETER DRIVE CABLE THAT TRANSMITS VEHICLE SPEED INFORMATION TO THE ECM.